nolanpelino/CSCE-215-FINALPROJ/README.md

 # CSCE-215-FINALPROJ

-This class project is a fairly simple assignment where we were asked to provide linux commands as a response to questions.
+This class project was a fairly simple assignment where we were asked to provide linux commands as a response to questions.
+The questions are provided in the `Final Project (1).pdf` file and my answers are provided in the .txt files.